-Ahead Together Conference 2019: Supporting family and professional relationships after acquired brain injury
+Ahead Together Conference 2021: Supporting family identity after brain injury

 If you are passionate about working with – or want to learn more about the experiences of the families of brain injury survivors – then this is the conference for you.
-Royds Withy King Solicitors are proud to announce their inaugural national Brain Injury Conference – this year focusing on supporting the family and professional relationship in the context of acquired brain injury.
+Royds Withy King Solicitors are proud to announce their second national Brain Injury Conference – again focusing on supporting the family and professional relationship in the context of acquired brain injury.

 Through linking the latest clinical and research evidence base and the personal accounts of family members, this conference promises to be an illuminating and informative day, offering a unique perspective on the needs of families and how professionals and families can work more effectively together towards improved outcomes.

-- Dr Audrey Daisley — Consultant Clinical Neuropsychologist UK
+- Dr Audrey Daisley — Consultant Clinical Neuropsychologist, Oxford

-- Dr Giles Yeates — Consultant Clinical Neuropsychologist and Couples Therapist, UK
+- Dr Giles Yeates — Consultant Clinical Neuropsychologist Rippling Minds and NeuroFlow Tai Chi

-- John Keen – Parent of a brain injury survivor
+- Tashi Hansen du Toit — Daughter of brain injury survivor

 |9.30-9.40||Welcome: Tracy Norris-Evans, Partner Royds Withy King and Head of Personal Injury UK|